Polypants/threejs_tutorial/README.md

 # Exercise 1: The Basics

 In this exercise, we'll setup a scene, an environment map, a bump texture map and explore materials.

 ## What we're building

-To see the finished product: download the archive, `cd` to `threejs_tutorial/basics/finish` and run `npm install` to install the dependencies.
+To see the finished product:

-Once that's done, run `npm start` to start the development server.
+1. Download the archive.

+2. Unzip it and navigate to the unzipped folder in your terminal then run `npm install`.

+3. Run `npm run part1-finish`.
+This will open the completed project.

 ## Getting Started

-`cd` to `threejs_tutorial/basics/start` and run `npm install` to install the dependencies.

-Once that's done, run `npm start` to start the development server.
+Run `npm run part1-start` in your terminal to start the development server.

+I've setup the starting project with Three.js already installed and ready to go.
+If you look at the console, you can see the `THREE` object has been logged.

 ## Creating the Scene Object